-It’s been an exciting and eventful year here at Hertford College as our library renovation project moves forward: A college library re-imagined, for the whole of Hertford’s community.
+A college library re-imagined, for the whole of Hertford’s community.

+It’s been an exciting and eventful time at Hertford College as our library renovation project moves forward.
 Our library is the centre of our academic community, and the older building no longer adequately served our students, nor properly protected our books and archives.
 All of that is changing, right now.

 This build has our values at its heart: access, academic excellence, and sustainability.
-Like Hertford it will be open and welcoming, a place of opportunity.
+Like Hertford, it will be open and welcoming, a place of opportunity.
 And in the Hertford spirit, it is a unifying, collaborative project for the whole college and wider community.

-Our world-class library will have more, and better study spaces and upgrade our archival facilities.
+Our world-class library will have more and better study spaces and upgrade our archival facilities.
 Its design will significantly reduce our energy consumption, increase biodiversity, provide access for those with limited mobility and open much-needed event space.

 Enabling is the key word for this project – enabling growth of Hertford’s programmes across access, outreach, wellbeing and sustainability.